rehierl/abstract-properties/11-x-hierarchies/12-4-hierarchy-of-edges/0-0-readme.md

-Note that a hierarchy of edges (He) is defined as a setup of 2-element strings such that the related-to operator is defined based on **being able to form a path** over the hierarchy's edges.
+Note that a hierarchy of edges (He) is defined as a setup of 2-element strings such that the related-to operator is defined based on **being able to form a path** over the edges in it.
 Two edges are thus related, if a path can be formed that has the source node of one edge as its own source, and the sink node of the other edge as its own sink.

 Note that two edges in a hierarchy are either related (RE), disjoint (DI) ex-or overlap each other (OV).
 That is, a hierarchy of edges is a specialized